 Each patrol shift must be directed by supervisors who are capable of making decisions and communicating in a manner consistent with Department policies, procedures, practices, functions and objectives.
-To accomplish this goal, a Lieutenant heads each watch.
+To accomplish this goal, a Lieutenant heads the Patrol Division.

 421.2 DESIGNATION AS ACTING SHIFT COMMANDER